 I’ve been doing computer science research applied to bioinformatics for over 5 years.
 I worked on a couple large-scale international projects and developed a few web applications.
 However, unless you are working for a large (EBI, EMBL, NCBI/NIH, SwissProt…) research institute, is very very hard to go beyond the “good enough” level and drive more user adoption.

 The translational research prerogative is flawed.
-Creating real marketable products from scientific work implies an effort level that is beyond reach of most research groups.
+Creating real marketable products from scientific work implies an effort level that is beyond the reach of most research groups.

 Let’s look at a simple scenario.
 You spend 1 year researching a new algorithm that improves the multiplication operation efficiency 10 times.
-You propose an hypothesis, you test it, you implement the algorithm as a web application that everyone can use, you publish the work in a high impact factor journal.
+You propose a hypothesis, you test it, you implement the algorithm as a web application that everyone can use, you publish the work in a high impact factor journal.
 What’s next?

-Even if you can attract users to your new web application with your fantastic new algorithm you do not have enough grounding to turn it into a product.
-At this stage, two things can happen: 1) funding ends and you leave for the next big thing, or 2) you have new funding to research something entirely new.
+Even if you can attract users to your new web application with your fantastic new algorithm, you do not have enough grounding to turn it into a product.
+At this stage, two things can happen: 1) funding ends, and you leave for the next big thing, or 2) you have new funding to research something entirely new.
 At this point, what happens to your state of the art multiplication algorithm application?
 It perishes in its purgatory without new features or updates… Perhaps will add an how to cite section so that everyone can boost your publishing index…

 And herein lies the big problem.
-There is no funding to provide continuous support, to perform adequate user testing on all features, to create documentation and help sections, to add new features… Customer/user/researcher question and emails go directly to your inbox, where they will probably get lost in the confusion of your new projects.
+There is no funding to provide continuous support, to perform adequate user testing on all features, to create documentation and help sections, to add new features… Customer/user/researcher question and emails go directly to your inbox, where they will probably get lost in the confusion of your further projects.
 User testing, like A/B testing or more specific usability tests, are a mirage.
 You can’t pay users and you, since this isn’t a new social-network-game-something, can’t get enough potential users to try it out.
 Documentation and help?
 Well, you can put a FAQ somewhere, but that will have to do for the first release (and for eternity).